 However, these disadvantages will not become an issue if you use these tips:

-2. Explain the peculiarities of the digital learning process to your teachers or instructors.
+2. Clarify the nuances of digital learning to your teachers or instructors.

-3. Determine your learning needs, calculate your budget, and find the tools that satisfy both issues.
+3. Identify your learning needs, budget accordingly, and choose tools that address both aspects.

 Blended Learning Models

-The most difficult thing about launching blended learning is that the technique is extremely flexible.
-The variety of strategies, tools, and the need to balance everything will likely make even experienced learning professionals feel overwhelmed and confused.
+One of the most challenging aspects of implementing blended learning is that the technique is extremely flexible.
+The variety of strategies, tools, and the need to balance everything can leave even seasoned learning professionals feeling overwhelmed and perplexed.

 We would like to highlight six principal blended learning models here: